sy2002/QNICE-FPGA/README.md

   download the bitstream file `dist_kit\env1.bit` on the SD card of the Nexys board and set the jumpers to read the FPGA configuration from the SD card.
 Attach an "old" USB keyboard supporting boot mode to the board and attach a VGA monitor.
-Attach the Serial-to-USB cable.
+Attach the USB cable to your desktop computer, so that you can setup a serial (terminal) connection between the desktop and the FPGA.

 * On your host computer: Open a terminal and head to the root folder of the QNICE-FPGA GIT repository.